 10. Stay hydrated.

 Racing light?
 Bring a disposable mini water bottle with you to the starting line.
 Toss it when it’s go time.
-Note: this is not an eco-friendly option.
+Throughout the race, sponsors and event runners will have more Custom Water bottles available for you to grab whilst running so that you can stay hydrated.
+Note: tossing bottles is not an eco-friendly option.

 11. Enjoy the scenery and read the signs.